 And it’s not just talk.
 Attendees are given clear directions for action.
 We present and promote sustainable solutions provided by our partner organisations.

 The Environmental Film Festival Australia began in 2010 (As EFF Melbourne) with a vision to inform, engage and inspire on the environmental issues that affect us today and has since grown into one of Melbourne’s most notable ‘green’ events, weaving its way into the colourful tapestry that is Melbourne's arts and cultural life.
 With this growing success, and a willing team, the festival has expanded to spread the power of environmental films to more people, across more cities.
-In 2016 EFFA expects to travel to Sydney, Brisbane, Canberra, Adelaide, Hobart, Launceston and potentially regional towns.

 We feature films from the world’s most talented and socially-cons ious filmmakers.
 Our program delivers information, inspiration and – above all – a sense of hope for the future.